apache/openwhisk-deploy-kube/docs/troubleshooting.md

 If services are having trouble connecting to Kafka, it may be that the Kafka service didn't actually come up successfully.
 One reason Kafka can fail to fully come up is that it cannot connect to itself.
-On minikube, fix this by saying `minikube ssh -- sudo ip link set docker0 promisc on`.
-On full scale Kubernetes clusters, make sure that your kubelet's `hairpin-mode` is not `none`).
+This can happen if your kubelet's `hairpin-mode` is not `none`.

 The usual symptom of this network misconfiguration is the controller pod being in a CrashLoopBackOff where it exits before it reports